Menstruation - absence of

 - Calcium, magnesium, vitamin D, vitamin K, and boron.
 Women who do not have periods are at higher risk of osteoporosis, and these vitamins and minerals may help keep bones strong.
 Vitamin K can interact with blood-thinning medications such as warfarin (Coumadin) and clopidogrel (Plavix).

 - B6 may reduce high prolactin levels.
 Prolactin is a hormone released by the pituitary gland, and women with amenorrhea often have higher levels of prolactin.

 - Essential fatty acids: Evening primrose or borage oil.
 These fatty acids may increase the risk of bleeding, especially if you take blood thinners such as clopidogrel (Plavix) or warfarin (Coumadin).

 Progesterone is sometimes available as an over-the-counter oral supplement.
 However, you should never take progesterone without your doctor's supervision.Herbs

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
-For these reasons, take herbs only under the supervision of a health care provider.
+For these reasons, take herbs only under the supervision of a provider.

 Most of the herbs listed below have not been studied specifically for treatment of amenorrhea, but they have been used traditionally.
 Many act like the hormone estrogen in the body.
 Talk to your doctor before taking them, and avoid these herbs if you have a history or family history of cancers associated with estrogen, including breast, cervical, uterine, and ovarian cancer.